 The descent into the Ochre Trail is nothing short of stunning.
 Surrounded by the bright orange cliff, you feel as though you’re in a completely different world.

-As the photo above shows, there are a lot of steps to climb up and down to visit the Ochre Trail.
+As an FYI, there are a lot of steps to climb up and down to visit the Ochre Trail.
 The trails themselves are what you might expect from an easy hike, but do require more effort than walking down a flat path.
 I would recommend wearing sneakers that you do not mind getting covered in orange sand.
 I saw so many young children completely covered in it, but thankfully only my shoes took on the orange hue!